 In this paper, we describe some weaknesses of public-key blockwise fragile authentication watermarkings and the means to make them secure.
-Wong's original algorithm as well as a number of its variant techniques are not secure against a mere block cut-and-paste or the well-known birthday attack.
-To make them secure, some schemes have been proposed to make the signature of each block depend on the contents of its neighbouring blocks.
-We attempt to maximise the change localisation resolution using only one dependency per block with a scheme we call hash block chaining version 1 (HBC1).
-We then show that HBC1, as well as any neighbour content-dependent scheme, are susceptible to another forgery technique that we have named a transplantation attack.
+Wong's original algorithm is not secure against a mere block cut-and-paste or the well-known birthday attack.
+To make it secure, some schemes have been proposed to make the signature of each block depend on the contents of its neighboring blocks.
+We attempt to maximize the change localization resolution using only one dependency per block with a scheme we call hash block chaining version 1 (HBC1).
+We then show that HBC1, as well as any neighbor-dependent scheme, are susceptible to another forgery technique that we have named a transplantation attack.
 We also show a new kind of birthday attack that can be effectively mounted against HBC1.
-To thwart these attacks, we propose using a nondeterministic digital signature together with a signature-dependent scheme (HBC2).
+To thwart these attacks, we propose using a nondeterministic digital signature together with a signaturedependent scheme (HBC2).
 Finally, we discuss the advantages of using discrete logarithm signatures instead of RSA for watermarking.